derekmerck/DIANA/tests/README.md

 Configuration
 ----------------------

-Diana+ has two preconfigured service test benches.
+There are two preconfigured service test benches.

 **dev-local** is statically configured with [docker-compose][] (suitable for [Travis CI][])